-The capacity of complex and real, discrete-time memoryless AWGN channels has been investigated in the literature under various constraints, extensively.
+The capacity of complex and real discrete-time memoryless AWGN channels has been investigated in the literature under various constraints, extensively.
 The most classical one is the channel input average power constraint, under which the optimal input is demonstrated to be Gaussian distributed \cite{Shannon_1948}.
 It seems that the linear AWGN channel subject to transmit average power constraint is an exception and under many other constraints, the optimal input leads to discrete inputs.
-To mention a few, Smith in \cite{Smith:IC:71} considered a real AWGN channel with average power and amplitude constrained inputs, where he established that the optimal capacity achieving input distribution is discrete with a finite number of mass points.
-Similar results were reported in \cite{Shamai_BarDavid_1995} for complex AWGN channels with average and peak-power constraint and in \cite{AbouFaycal_Trott_Shamai_2001} for complex Rayleigh-fading channel when no channel state information (CSI) is assumed either at the receiver or the transmitter.
-As a more general result, in \cite{Tchamkerten_2004} a real channel is considered in which sufficient conditions for the additive noise are provided such that the support of the optimal bounded input has a finite number of mass points.
-In \cite{Fahs_AbouFaycal_2012}, real AWGN channels with nonlinear inputs are considered subject to multiple types of constraints such as the even-moment and/or compact-support constraints under which the optimal input is proved to be discrete with a finite number of mass points in the vast majority of the cases.
+To mention a few, Smith in \cite{Smith:IC:71} considered a real AWGN channel with an average power and an amplitude constrained inputs, where he established that the optimal capacity achieving input distribution is discrete with a finite number of mass points.
+Similar results were reported in \cite{Shamai_BarDavid_1995} for complex AWGN channels with average and peak-power constraints and in \cite{AbouFaycal_Trott_Shamai_2001} for complex Rayleigh-fading channel under average power constraint with no \textit{channel state information} (CSI) at both the receiver and the transmitter.
+As a more general result, in \cite{Tchamkerten_2004}, a real channel is considered, in which sufficient conditions for the additive noise are provided, such that the support of the optimal bounded input has a finite number of mass points.
+In \cite{Fahs_AbouFaycal_2012}, real AWGN channels with nonlinear inputs are considered subject to multiple types of constraints such as the even moments and/or compact-support constraints, under which the optimal input is proved to be discrete with a finite number of mass points in the vast majority of the cases.

-Nonlinearity has appeared in a number of applications including intermodulation distortion \cite{Pedro:book}, optical channels \cite{Essiambre_Kramer_Winzer_Foschini_Goebel,Agrell_Alvarado_Durisi_Karlsson}, magnetic recording \cite{Biglieri_Chiaberto_Maccone_Viterbo}, power amplifiers \cite{Banelli_Cacopardi}, and more recently in wireless energy harvesters (for WPT and SWIPT).
-In all those applications, the characterization of the capacity or capacity-achieving input distributions in nonlinear channels remains an open and challenging problem in general settings.